iwilare/category-theory-course-2025/2025-04-25 - Lecture 18 - More functors, monoidal categories.md

 As you saw, there some cases where you have a functor $C \times C \Rightarrow C$ on your category.
 It turns out that there are some more examples which do *not* come from product/coproduct structure.

-# Another observation:

-these functors so far behave very well with respect to other specific objects:
+Moreover, observe that these functors so far behave very well with respect to other specific objects:

 - $1 \times X \cong X$.
 - $X \times 1 \cong X$.